Email best practices

 Make sure you know how to read email stats properly and how to identify what needs to be improved.
 If your open rate is low, perhaps your subject line isn’t clear enough.
 If only a few people click on the links in your newsletter, try to make your CTA stand out more.
 If a lot of users are unsubscribing, take another look at your contact list or try grouping your contact list into more specific segments to get a more narrowing targeting.

-Use this data to determine the exact performance of your newsletter and make any adjustments to individual elements.
-We recommend always implementing these adjustments using A/B testing.
-Tracking results and optimizing your newsletters should be an ongoing process that you keep doing to continually improve your results.
+Tracking results and optimizing your newsletters should be an ongoing process.
 Even when you reach positive results, try aiming even higher and find things that can improve even further.
-For example, try experimenting with different fonts, colors, or the number of images.

 Finding the best time to send your newsletter